So you’ve landed the interview for your dream job, now what? The below tips will help you nail the standard behavioral interview and get the job!

 Step 4 – Ask Your Interviewer Thoughtful Questions

-My recommendation is to ask questions that you actually want to know about the job.
+Ask questions that you actually want to know about the job.

 Maybe the interviewer told you a little about how the department fits in with the overall company but you want to know more about the business, or the customer, or the projects employees are working on.
 Ask!